EricWebsmith/leetcode_py/readme.md

 # Modulos

-Do not use, because it is float. and the answer will be wrong.
+Do not use, because it is `float`. and the answer will be wrong.
 ```python
 # Do not use this.
 mod = 1e9+7